 By 2016, the series included two more books, 'Holy Fitz' and 'Love Fitz' and was named best thriller series at Queen of the West Book Bash.

-In 2018, the fourth book in the Fitz series, Kissing Fitz, was awarded the Silver Falchion Best Suspense award at Killer Nashville.
+In 2018, the fourth book in the Fracktown Gumshoe series, Kissing Fitz, was awarded the Silver Falchion Best Suspense award at Killer Nashville.
 The award was presented to her by internationally known author Anne Perry.

 Gaskill has an associates degree in liberal arts from Thomas Nelson Community College in Hampton, Va., a bachelor's degree in English and journalism from Wittenberg University and a master of fine arts in creative writing from Antioch University, Yellow Springs.